EXCLUSIVE-US to advance small F-16 equipment sale to Turkey -sources | Politics

 EXCLUSIVE-US to advance small F-16 equipment sale to Turkey -sources

-U.S. President Joe Biden's administration is set to move ahead with the sale of a modernization package for Turkey's existing F-16 aircraft, after leaders of U.S. congressional committees gave informal approval for the deal, sources familiar with the matter said.
+A larger agreement, NATO member Turkey's request to buy billions of dollars worth of F-16s, remains in limbo amid continuing opposition in Congress.
+The U.S. State Department could send the formal notification for the smaller sale, which includes radars and avionics, as early as Monday, the sources said.

-U.S. President Joe Biden's administration is set to move ahead with the sale of a modernization package for Turkey's existing F-16 aircraft, after leaders of U.S. congressional committees gave informal approval for the deal, sources familiar with the matter said.
-The U.S. State Department could send the formal notification for the sale, which includes radars and avionics, as early as Monday, the sources said.
+U.S. President Joe Biden's administration is set to move ahead with the sale of a modernization package for Turkey's existing F-16 aircraft, after leaders of U.S. congressional committees gave informal approval, sources familiar with the matter said.
+A larger agreement, NATO member Turkey's request to buy billions of dollars worth of F-16s, remains in limbo amid continuing opposition in Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)